Aurora Indica: A Strain for the Ultimate Sedation

 Aurora’s flowers give off an earthy, spicy scent, on closer inspection, there’s also a fruity, berry-inflected aroma hanging out underneath.
 Additionally, grinding this strain’s flowers releases woodsy notes of pine and sap.
 When burnt, Aurora gives off a smooth and easily palatable smoke and fruity, coffee-tinged flavor on the exhale.

-Like many other pure indicas, Aurora can be a creeper, requiring several minutes after consumption to take effect.
+Like many other pure indicas, Aurora can also be a creeper, requiring several minutes after consumption to take effect.
 Initial signs that the bud is doing its job range from a tingle around the eyes and temples to a flushing in the cheeks.
-Some cognitive distortions may be present as well, such as a warping of depth perception (especially in poor lighting) and a powerful sense of time dilation.
+Some cognitive distortions may be present as well, such as a warping of depth perception and a powerful sense of time dilation.